mark-lei/credit-suisse-assessment/README.md

 # credit-suisse-assessment
 mini-project as part of CS candidate appraisal

+to build & run Clone the repo (https://github.com/mark-lei/credit-suisse-assessment.git) in Visual Studio then right-click select the csproj file and "set as startup" to enable Build, Run ...

 ## notes ##

 As per the specification I'm keeping this nice &amp; simple.
 Thus;